 Government and foundation grants to individuals, to departments and to the college demonstrate the quality of the institution.
-In the spring 2010 semester, for example, departments and faculty held 71 grants totaling more than \$11 million.
+In the spring 2011 semester, for example, departments and faculty held 68 grants totaling more than \$10 million.

 Hope tied for fourth nationally in the "Undergraduate research/Creative projects" category in the America's Best Colleges 2003 guide published by U.S. News and World Report for its success in teaching through active learning; Hope continues to be named to the annual listing, although the schools are no longer ranked.
-In addition, the guide's 2010 edition includes Hope among the top 100 liberal arts colleges in the nation.
+In addition, the guide's 2011 edition includes Hope among the top 100 liberal arts colleges in the nation.

-The 2010 Fiske Guide to Colleges includes Hope as one of the country's "best and most interesting" colleges and universities, noting that "Hope's academic and athletic programs continue to grow and prosper," and quoting one senior as observing that "Hope is a place where students are challenged to become better students, but, more importantly, better people."
-Mother Jones magazine in September/October 2009 included Hope in its listing of 10 "cool schools that will blow your mind, not your budget," citing the college as a Best Value for artists with a spiritual side.
+The 2011 Fiske Guide to Colleges includes Hope as one of the country's "best and most interesting" colleges and universities, noting that "Hope's academic and athletic programs continue to grow and prosper," and quoting one student as observing that "The academic programs, particularly the research and collaborative opportunities, far surpass those of Hope's rivals" and another that "The teachers are extremely open and approachable . . .
+They make it clear that your education is their goal."